-Launched in 2004, the National Pension System is a trusted old pension scheme that is backed by the Indian government.
+Launched in 2004, the National Pension System is a trusted old pension scheme in India that is backed by the Indian government.
 The scheme is regulated by the Pension Fund Regulatory and Development Authority (PFRDA).
 Under this system, you need to contribute to your NPS account regularly during your working years.

 Then, once you retire, you will have a sizable corpus saved up as your retirement fund.
 A portion of this corpus must be set aside and converted to annuity, so you can receive regular pension payments.

 If you want to open an NPS account, you need to meet the following eligibility criteria —

 NPS is a voluntary scheme where you can contribute varying amounts to your account each financial year.
 When you enrol in this pension scheme, you can open two types of accounts, namely Tier I and Tier II.
 The former is mandatory, while the latter is optional.